hdu-hh/Covid19_CQSI_Plan/FAQ.md

 ## MDs are desperately needed for non-induced infections already!

-- there is already a large number of infected MDs
+- there already is a large number of infected MDs
-  - most of them with feeble symptoms are sent into home quarantine
+  - most of them with light symptoms are sent into home quarantine
-  - they are perfect candidates as "embedded scientists" in quarantine groups
+  - they would be perfect candidates as "embedded scientists" in quarantine groups

 - MDs with certified immunization are much more efficient
+  - they cannot infect uninfected patients
   - they have less concerns for self-preservation
   - they need less resources
-  - they cannot infect uninfected patients

 ## What would MDs do in their quarantine groups?